openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 We need to ensure maintainers and developers know what dependency versions to use, and when they need to upgrade to stay consistent.
 Open edX release documentation should include documentation of which frontend dependency versions are compatible with the release, likely pinned to a major version (i.e., React 17.x, Paragon 22.x, etc.)

 We also need a process to migrate core repositories through breaking changes in third-party dependencies.
-DO WE HAVE DOCUMENTATION OF THIS SOMEWHERE?
-HOW DO WE ORGANIZE AROUND PYTHON UPGRADES TODAY, FOR INSTANCE?
+Ideally follow the `Upgrade Project Runbook <https://openedx.atlassian.net/wiki/spaces/AC/pages/3660316693/Upgrade+Project+Runbook>`_.

 Best Practices
 ^^^^^^^^^^^^^^

 We need to ensure we minimize breaking changes in our own libraries (such as Paragon, the header, footer, frontend-platform, frontend-build, etc.) We suggest accomplishing this by:

-- Creating new versions of components with breaking changes (ButtonV2, webpack.dev.config.v2.js) rather than modifying existing ones.
+- Creating new versions of components with breaking changes (``ButtonV2``, ``webpack.dev.config.v2.js``) rather than modifying existing ones.
 - Leveraging the DEPR process for communication and removing old component versions
 - Aligning that removal and the subsequent breaking changes with Open edX releases, and documenting it in their release notes.